Featured Exhibition

 to his wife, 5 January 1917

-Malingering may not have been as common as the authorities feared, but many neurosis patients were suspected of faking or exaggerating their condition, both by doctors and fellow soldiers.
-Serving troops tended to have varied opinions of "shell shocked" men, sometimes seeing them as cowards or sometimes being more understanding if they experienced the brutality of the conflict for themselves.
+Malingering may not have been as common as authorities feared, but many neurosis patients were suspected of faking or exaggerating their condition, both by doctors and fellow soldiers.
+Serving troops tended to have varied opinions of shell shocked men, sometimes seeing them as cowards or sometimes being more understanding if they experienced the brutality of the conflict for themselves.

 Officer helping a battered Canadian to Dressing Station.
 September 1916